wp-plugins/shorter-links/readme.txt

 This plugin is licensed under the [New BSD license](http://akrabat.com/license/new-bsd).

 == History ==

+**1.8.2 - 21 November 2010**
+Fix permissions issue on settings page.

+**1.8.1 - 7 September 2010**
+Bug fix to remove a warning.

+**1.8 - 1 September 2010**
+use shortlink rather than shorturl for WordPress less than 3.
+For WordPress 3 or higher, hook into the new shortlink system.
+Fix the admin page so that it displays in WordPress 3.

+**1.7 - 11 Feburary 2010**
+Handle failures better.

+**1.6 - 10 January 2010**
+Update version number in correct places so that the WP plugins system notices the update.

 **1.5 - 29 December 2009**
 Support permalinks that start with /%category%/